IRCVLab/ircvlab.github.io/_pages/team/nayoung-kim.md

 permalink: /team/nayoung-kim
 ---

-Nayoung Kim is a undergraduate student at the IRCV lab with interest in various computer vision tasks.
+Nayoung Kim is a undergraduate student at the IRCV lab with interest in Trajectory Prediction and Multiple Object Tracking.

 #### Education